 - Step 6: Mix all ingredients together until salad is evenly coated in the dressing.
 Enjoy!

-Blanching is a cooking technique where you quickly cook vegetables and immediatly place them in an ice bath to stop the cooking.
+Blanching is a cooking technique where you quickly cook vegetables and immediately place them in an ice bath to stop the cooking.
 This ensures a bright, tender-crisp texture, which is perfect for this asparagus quinoa salad.

 - To prepare the asparagus, trim the white, woodsy ends from the asparagus spears.
 You can typically snap the end and it will naturally break.
 Or, you can use a knife.